bluething/microservices/splittingthemonolith/README.md

 Martin Fowler said "If you do a big-bang rewrite, the only thing you’re guaranteed of is a big bang."

 If we decided to migrate to microservices, do it incrementally.
-An incremental approach will help you learn about microservices as you go, and will also limit the impact of getting something wrong.
+It will help you learn about microservices as you go, and will also limit the impact of getting something wrong.
 Choose one or two areas of functionality, implement them as microservices, get them deployed into production, and reflect on whether it worked.
-Think about part of our codebase that give most benefit if we separate it.

-Real system architecture is a constantly evolving thing, adapting as needs and knowledge change.
-By making your migration to microservices an incremental journey, you are able to chip away at the existing monolithic architecture, delivering improvements along the way, and importantly, knowing when to stop.
+Mistakes are inevitable, what we can do is to mitigate the costs of those mistakes.
+How to that?
+The author give us a suggestion "try to make mistakes where the impact will be lowest".
+The place where the cost of change, and the cost of mistakes is as low as it can be: the whiteboard (in design phase).
+Learn about user request journey then see the dependency between class.
+Or we can use class-responsibility-collaboration (CRC) cards.

 ### Is monolith bad?